OneThatWalks/NeverEmptyPantry/NeverEmptyPantry/README.md

 ### Prerequisites

-- ASP.NET Core Tools
+- ASP.NET Core Tools (Using dotnet core 3.0)
 - SQL Server (This project uses entity framework core)

-Once you have downloaded the tools and the source run the dotnet commands against the directory
+Once you have downloaded the tools and the source run these dotnet commands against the directory

 ```
 dotnet restore